rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryArchival.md

 # New-RscQueryArchival
 ## Subcommands
-### bandwidthstats
-Retrieve archival bandwidth statistics.

-- There is a single argument of type ArchivalBandwidthStatsInput.
-- Returns ArchivalBandwidthStatsReply.
-### entities
-List all user-created archival entities.
-This would include Data Center archival targets and Cloud Native archival target mappings.

-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - filter - list of ArchivalEntityFilterInputs: Specifies how to filter the list of archival entities.
-    - sortBy - ArchivalEntityQuerySortByField: Specifies the field by which the list of archival entities will be sorted.
-    - sortOrder - SortOrder: Sort order of result.
-- Returns ArchivalEntityConnection.
 ### hierarchyobjectrecoverytarget
 Returns a single hierarchy object to be used as a recovery target.
 Permission checks are performed against the ProvisionOnInfrastructure operation, not the ViewInventory operation.